-The carrying amount of the financial assets is written off when the Group has no reasonable expectation of recovering the entire or part of the financial assets.
-The Group individually makes the assessment with respect to the timing and amount of write-off based on whether there is a reasonable expectation of recovery.
+The carrying amount of the financial assets are written off when the Group has no reasonable expectation of recovering the entire or part of the financial assets.
+The Group individually assesses with respect to the timing and amount of write-off based on whether there is a reasonable expectation of recovery.
 The Group expects there will be no significant reversal on the write-off amount.
-However, financial assets that are written off could still be subject to enforcement activities in order to comply with the Group's procedure for collecting overdue amount.
+However, financial assets that are written off could still be subject to enforcement activities to comply with the Group's procedure for collecting overdue amount.